sferics/obs-processing/readme.md

 <br/>

 ### <a name="multi_decode_bufr"></a>multi\_decode\_bufr.sh
-This scripts starts the decode\_bufr.py script multiple times, so you can process a large number of files much faster.\
+This scripts starts the [decode\_bufr.py](#decode_bufr) script multiple times, so you can process a large number of files much faster.\
-NOTE: You have to calculate manually how many files to process for each instance of the script and define max\_files accordingly in the script config's "decode\_by.py:" section.
+NOTE: You have to calculate manually how many files to process for each instance of the script and define "max\_files:" accordingly in the script config's "decode\_by.py:" section.
 <br/>

 #### Command line arguments
 ##### $1 $APPROACH
 - set BUFR decoding approach (default: gt)
 ##### $2 $PROCESSES
-- number of processes to use (start decode\_bufr.py N times)
+- number of processes to use (start [decode\_bufr.py](#decode_bufr) N times)
 ##### $3 $SLEEP\_TIME
 - sleep time in between script execution (wait N seconds before starting the next instance)